KevinAst/feature-u/docs/why.md

    As a result, your features are typically going to rely on these same frameworks.

-   How are the resources needed by these frameworks acumulated and configured across the many features of your app?
+   How are the resources needed by these frameworks accumulated and configured across the many features of your app?

    **Solution:** {{book.guide.detail_extendableAspects}} -and- {{book.guide.detail_launchingApp}}